Our Kids Rock showcases student accomplishments and creative learning opportunities.

 Meet Kirstin Porter

-Auburn High School senior Kirstin Porter focuses on fine arts and science.
-She is an active member of CAPA and the speech team, while working towards a career in medicine.
-The RPS 205 academy model allows Kirstin to get hands-on experience and take essential courses to prepare for her future.
+Auburn High School graduate Kirstin Porter focuses on fine arts and science.
+She was an active member of CAPA and the speech team, while working towards a career in medicine.
+The RPS 205 academy model allowed Kirstin to get hands-on experience and take essential courses to prepare for her future.

 Meet Jack Peacock